interaction-lab/PyLips/docs/source/usage.rst

 ----------------

 Here is a quick example to test your installation.
-This code will make your computer face say "Hello, welcome to pylips!".
+This code will make your computer face say "Hello, welcome to pylips".
 The voice will be the default system voice, but this is something we can change later.

 First, we will have to start the PyLips server.
-This is a simple flask sever that can serve several faces at the same time.
+This is a simple flask server that can serve several faces at the same time.
 To start the server, run the following command:

 .. code-block:: console